urbaman/HomeLab/Storage/NFS Cluster/readme.md

 sudo apt -y install fence-agents-base
 ```

-### Configure Fencing on a Node.
+### Configure Fencing on a Node

-[sda] of the example below is the storage from ISCSI target.
+[sda] of the example below is the storage from iSCSI target.

 #### Confirm disk ID

 ```bash